tumpio/requestcontrol/README.rst

 Request Control - Firefox extension
 -----------------------------------

 An extension to control HTTP requests.
-Provides a front-end for Firefox `webRequest.onBeforeRequest`_ API for HTTP request management.
+Provides front-end for Firefox `webRequest.onBeforeRequest`_ API for HTTP request management.

 Requests can be controlled with the following rules:

 -  |if| **Filter Request Rule**

-   Filter requests by skipping URL redirection and trimming URL query parameters.
+   Filter requests by skipping URL inline redirection and trimming URL query parameters.

 -  |ir| **Redirect Request Rule**

-   Redirect requests to a manually set redirect URL.
-Redirect rule supports redirection based on the original request.
-Read more about the `Pattern Capturing`_.
+   Rewrite requests with support for `Pattern Capturing`_ to redirect based on the original request.

 -  |ib| **Block Request Rule**